KirtiSikarwar/KirtiSikarwar/README.md

 - 👋 Hi, I’m @KirtiSikarwar
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on topics related to security, slunk, python and linux
+- 💞️ I’m looking to collaborate on topics related to security, splunk, python and linux

 <!---
 KirtiSikarwar/KirtiSikarwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.